COVID-19 UPDATE – 3/15/2023

 Soon after graduation, I found myself working for Trinity Family Counseling Center in Shelby Township, MI.
 While working at TFCC, I found my interest in Grief-work began to grow.
 In fact, I began to co-faciliate a grief group every other week and eventually was appointed to run a grief group on my own– Grief Takes Courage– in Clarkston, MI.
 I also started seeing many individual clients that were struggling with grief.

 In the fall of 2019, I took the leap of faith and fulfilled a dream of mine.
 I officially opened Hope Heal Change Counseling on October 14th of that year and I could not be more excited and thrilled to offer my services to the public.
-At HHCC, I am the only therapist.
-I also joke that I am the accountant, custodian, security guard and receptionist.
-In other words, if you decided to engage in my services, you will be working with me and only me in your counseling journey.
+In 2023, I took another leap and carefully expanded the practice.
+I joke that I have also served as the accountant, custodian, security guard and receptionist.
+In other words, if you decided to engage in my services.

 I see a VARIETY of cases.
-I work with many teens, young adults, adults and older persons on topics such as: anxiety, depression, grief, divorce, career, relationship conflicts, family conflicts or self-improvement.
+I work with anyone over 10 years old that are dealing with challenges including: childhood/current trauma, anxiety, depression, grief, divorce, career, relationship conflicts, family conflicts or self-improvement.
 You can find more on my counseling philosophy under that section on my website.
 I’m so pleased and grateful to be serving the great members of this metro Detroit community!

 Josh Jostock